 - Fear of dying.

-- You were consistently worried about having more panic attacks and/or suffering the consequence of going crazy, losing control, having a heart attack or other feared events.
+- You have consistently worried about having more panic attacks and/or suffering the consequence of going crazy, losing control, having a heart attack, or experiencing other feared events.

-- You experienced a major change in your behavior in order to try to avoid further attacks.
+- You have experienced a major change in your behavior in order to try to avoid further panic attacks.

-- The disturbance is not better explained by another disorder like social anxiety, specific phobia, obsessive-compulsive disorder, or as reminders of a traumatic events, or in response to separation anxiety disorder.
+- Finally, the disturbance is not better explained by another disorder like social anxiety, a specific phobia, obsessive-compulsive disorder, as reminders of traumatic events, or in response to separation anxiety disorder.

-If you or someone you care about is experiencing Panic Disorder in the Montgomery County, Main Line, or Philadelphia areas, please contact me to arrange an evaluation.
-Panic disorder responds well to CBT treatment.
+Finally, if you or someone you care about is experiencing Panic Disorder in the Montgomery County, Main Line, or Philadelphia areas, please contact me.
+We can arrange an evaluation.
+Furthermore, know that panic disorder responds well to Cognitive Behavioral Therapy.